Tech-at-DU/Habitual-Swift4/P03-Populating-the-Table-View/readme.md

 # Populating the Table View

-A little about the `UITableViewController`, by default this class conforms to the necessary data source methods.
+A little about the `UITableViewController`, by default this class, conforms to the necessary data source methods.
 These methods are required to populate a `UITableView`.
 Here are the two required methods:

 ```swift
 // return the number of rows for the given section